petzval/btferret/README.md

 ```

 Sets up the local device as a classic server that waits for
-a specified client (clientnode) to connect, then spends all its time listening
+a specified client (clientnode) to pair or connect, then spends all its time listening
 for packets sent from that client.
 The client may be a Windows/Android/.. device (maybe
 running a Bluetooth terminal program), or another Mesh Pi acting as a classic client
 and connecting via [connect\_node()](#4-2-4-connect\_node).
 The packets must have the specified
 termination character (endchar), and are limited to a maximum size of 1000 bytes.
 When a packet is received, it is despatched to the callback
 function.
 The callback function returns a flag telling classic\_server to continue
 or exit.
-The classic\_server function only completes when it receives this exit return or the
+The classic\_server function only completes when it receives this SERVER\_EXIT
-x key is pressed.
+return or the x key is pressed.
 When operating as a classic\_server, there is a 1:1 connection between the client and
 this server - the other mesh devices do not participate.